 child process group can retrieve the matching intercommunicator by

 the new intercommunicator can be used to perform point to point and

 collective communications between the parent and child groups of

 communication using a client/server approach.
 Any server application

 must first call the

-instance.
-Any client applications can first find a published
+client applications can first find a published service by calling

-processes is no longer needed, all of them must cooperatively call the
+client/server processes is no longer needed, all of them must

-server applications should release resources by calling the
+method.
+Additionally, server applications should release resources by

 One-sided communications (also called Remote Memory Access, RMA) supplements the traditional two-sided, send/receive based MPI communication model with a one-sided, put/get based interface.
 One-sided communication that can take advantage of the capabilities of highly specialized network hardware.
 Additionally, this extension lowers latency and software overhead in applications written using a shared-memory-like paradigm.